 \subsection{Motion Space}

 While Latent Diffusion Models (LDMs)~\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} significantly reduce computational requirements by operating in latent space rather than pixel space, their pretrained VAE-defined latent representations present two key limitations in talking head synthesis.
 (1) The latent space remains redundant, with entangled motion and texture, introducing overhead in both diffusion training and pixel-level rendering.
-(2) These representations are implicit and lack explicit correspondence with facial attributes, limiting fine-grained control over the generation process.
-In the following sections, we demonstrate how our proposed motion space addresses these limitations.
+(2) These representations are implicit and lack explicit correspondence with facial attributes.